solana-developers/solana-actions/packages/actions-spec/README.md

-After signing, the blink client will continue the chain-of-actions by making a POST request to the provided `PostNextActionLink` endpoint with a payload of `SignMessagePostRequest`.
+After signing, the blink client will continue the chain-of-actions by making a POST request to the provided `PostNextActionLink` endpoint with a payload of `MessageNextActionPostRequest`.
 This payload is similar to the normal `ActionPostRequest` fields (see [Action Chaining](#action-chaining)), but with the following modifications: